FAQs for Parents

-We would request that children should not wear any jewellery to school, those with pierced ears should only wear studs.
-However on those days when your child has PE lessons no jewellery at all should be worn.
+We would request that children should not wear any jewelry to school, those with pierced ears should only wear studs.
+However on those days when your child has PE lessons no jewelry at all should be worn.

 Children should not bring any valuable items to school, as we are not able to take any responsibility should such items be lost or damaged.

 All personal property, including clothing, should be clearly marked with the owner’s name.